 Tribal commenters suggested that Indian tribes be involved in the pre-licensing/permitting phase to ensure that cultural and religious sites are properly identified and protected.
 One commenter referred to this as an “early intervention process.”
 Tribal commenters also repeatedly suggested that federal agencies start the Section 106 process earlier for infrastructure projects, before decisions are made and historic properties are identified.

-The Departments of the Interior and Justice and the Army Corps of Engineers released a report in January 2017 in response to the interagency consultations.
+The Departments of the Interior and Justice and the Army released a report in January 2017 in response to the interagency consultations.
 In the report, Improving Tribal Consultation and Tribal Coordination in Federal Infrastructure Decisions (January 2017), it is recommended that: